microsoft/api-guidelines/graph/GuidelinesGraph.md

 1. API sets on the v1.0 endpoint (https://graph.microsoft.com/v1.0) are in general availability (GA) status.
 2. API sets on the beta endpoint (https://graph.microsoft.com/beta) are in beta or private preview status.

 Microsoft Graph APIs in the GA version guarantee API stability and consistency for its clients.
-If your API requires a breaking change in GA, then you MUST create new element versions and support deprecated elements for a minimum of 36 months.
+If your API requires a breaking change in GA, then you MUST create new element versions and support deprecated elements for a minimum of 36 months or 24 months with demonstrated non-usage.
 On the beta endpoint breaking changes and deprecation of APIs are allowed with consideration of dependencies and customer impact.
 It is best practice to test new element versions on the beta endpoint at first then promote API changes to the GA endpoint.
 Detailed requirements for versioning and deprecation are described in the [Deprecation guidelines](./deprecation.md).